This post may contain affiliate links.

 Frequently Asked Questions

 Yes, but the mousse may be less creamy.
 2% or higher cottage cheese gives the best texture.
+Just make sure to use a thick cottage cheese.
 This type of cottage cheese also works great to make Blueberry Cottage Cheese Muffins.

 Absolutely!
 In fact I recommend it.
 It’s best to let the mousse chill for at least 2 hours in the fridge before serving.